Las-Vejas/Wind75/README.md

 I made this keyboard because ive been begging my mom to bring a keyboard back from her work and she keeps forgetting.
 And honestly id rather have a custom mechanical keyboard rather than a crusty office keyboard.

+# Everything below is deprecated as i have to remodel the whole entire thing as i forgot mounting holes (YAY) so reroute in progress.

 ## CAD
 Made in fusion360.